-Top 10 reasons why customers cancel (and what you can do to prevent it)
+Top 10 Reasons for Customer Account Cancellation (and what you can do to stop it)

 It’s not me, it’s you.